nickoala/telepot/REFERENCE.md

 <a id="telepot-namedtuple"></a>
 ## `telepot.namedtuple` module

-**Telepot's custom is to represent Bot API objects as dictionaries.** On the other hand, we also have this module which provides namedtuple classes mirroring all Bot API object types:
+**Telepot's custom is to represent Bot API objects as dictionaries.** On the other hand, we also have namedtuple classes mirroring all Bot API object types:

 - [User](https://core.telegram.org/bots/api#user)
 - [Chat](https://core.telegram.org/bots/api#chat)